Online High School Summer Program

 Students should have a command of at least first-year high school Algebra.
 Participation in honor or enrichment courses is desirable.
 There will be one in-person and one virtual Green section.

 Students should have a command of Algebra I, Geometry I, and some elementary number theory such as that covered in Green.
 Prior math enrichment experience, such as NYMC coursework or math team involvement is expected, as well as strong problem solving skills.
-There will be one in-person and one virtual Blue section.
+This section is virtual only.

 Past Qualifying Exams